How To Play The Flute

 - Once you have decided that you want to become a flute player, you should do some research on flutes and purchase a flute which meets your needs and is within your price budget.

 When people begin to play the flute, or any instrument it can be intimidating.

 The first thing you should do is try to master a few basic steps, this will be a good starting point.

-- You should listen to other flute players & develop a good music ear.
+- You should listen to other flute players and develop a good music ear.

-- Once you start practicing & playing on a daily basis, your skills will improve & playing the flute won’t be a difficult task.
+- Once you start practicing and playing on a daily basis, your skills will improve and playing the flute won’t be a difficult task.

 Once you have completed the above, you will be in a good place & you are now ready to start playing your flute.